Nurturing Successful Students in School and in Life

 Our Preschool guidance curriculum starts with teaching essential skills for classroom and social-emotional learning, from learning about listening, focusing and speaking up for what students may need or want, to the basics of empathy skills.
 A key part of the program is spent practicing looking at facial and body clues in order to know how someone might be feeling.
 The Preschool guidance program supports a developmentally appropriate preparation for Preschool 4 year-old students to enter Kindergarten.

 At the Elementary School level, students benefit from a structured, well developed social-emotional learning program known as the Second Step curriculum.
 Throughout the year, students participate in regularly scheduled lessons on topics including skills for learning, empathy and respect, emotion management, problem solving, child safety and bullying.

-In Middle School, wellbeing is complemented by the TARGET and health programs, which provide a framework of support to ensure students experience academic, social, and emotional success throughout their middle school journey.
+In Middle School, social emotional learning is complemented by the TARGET and health programs, which provide a framework of support to ensure students experience academic, social, and emotional success throughout their middle school journey.
 Students meet with their TARGET (Teen Action Reflection Growth Exploration Teamwork) teachers for ten minutes every morning, setting the tone for each day, and once a week for extended lessons based on social-emotional health and interpersonal skills.

 Our High School counseling program aims to be comprehensive in scope, preventative in design, and developmental in nature.
 It is integral to the overall educational program and strives to reach every student to ensure success both in and outside of the classroom.
 Academic advising is a fundamental part of the program, in addition to supporting students with any personal or social concerns that may arise during their high school years.
 Our goal is to ensure our students are future ready when they graduate.